YawDD+: Frame-level Annotations for Accurate Yawn Prediction: Related Works

 \section{Related Works}

-YawDD~\cite{abtahi2014yawdd} comprehensively covers yawning patterns with enriched features capturing driver faces from different camera perspectives and parameters.
+YawDD~\cite{abtahi2014yawdd} comprehensively covers yawning patterns by capturing driver faces from different camera perspectives.
 However, this dataset contains video-based annotations with a substantial number of temporal frames that contain non-yawning features.

-Bai et al.~\cite{bai2021two} proposed two-stream spatial–temporal graph convolutional networks (2s-STGCN) using video sequences that implement facial landmark detection according to their spatial and temporal relationship, which fuse first-order and second-order information simultaneously.
-Majeed et al.~\cite{majeed2023detection} implemented a hybrid CNN-RNN model to incorporate spatial-temporal features during training.
-Recently, DLS~\cite{xu2025novel} proposed dual-lightweight Swin Transformer models that incorporate Farneback optical flow to calculate the movement of pixels in video sequences to obtain time-dimensional features of the driver.

-Edge AI-capable devices operate under tight on-board memory and power constraints, which are insufficient for temporal models that process videos at suitable resolutions.
-Civik et al.~\cite{civik2023real} developed a driver fatigue detection system to classify four different situations by analyzing the eye and mouth areas of the driver, and achieved 94.5\% accuracy with an overall 6 FPS on an NVIDIA Jetson Nano.
+Bai et al.~\cite{bai2021two} proposed two-stream spatial–temporal graph convolutional networks (2s-STGCN) using video sequences that generate facial landmark detection results according to their spatial and temporal relationship, and achieved 93.4\% accuracy.
+Majeed et al.\cite{majeed2023detection} implement a hybrid CNN-RNN model to incorporate spatial-temporal features during training and deliver 95.64\% accuracy.
+Recently, DLS~\cite{xu2025novel} proposed a dual-lightweight swin-transformer model that incorporates Farneback optical flow to calculate the movement of pixels in video sequences to obtain time-dimensional features, and achieved 96.16\% accuracy.
+Civik et al.~\cite{civik2023real} developed a driver fatigue detection system to classify four different situations by analyzing the eye and mouth areas of the driver, and achieved 94.5\% accuracy with an overall 6 FPS on an NVIDIA Jetson NANO.
+Al-Mahbashi et al.~\cite{al2025real} developed a distracted driving detection system based on the improved YOLOv8, and attained 98.20\% accuracy with 43.17 FPS on NVIDIA Jetson Xavier NX (more powerful than NVIDIA Jetson NANO).
+Zhou and Li~\cite{zhou2021real} proposed a driver fatigue monitoring system based on MobileNetv3 and achieved 94\% accuracy with 22 FPS on NVIDIA Jetson TX2.
 He et al.~\cite{he2020real} used a two-staged CNN on YawDD, which includes a detection followed by a classification phase designed to extract facial features and localize the eyes and mouth regions with 93.83\% accuracy and 96.3ms inference time on a Raspberry Pi 4.

-All of the studies above rely on YawDD video-level annotations for training.
+All of the studies above rely on YawDD video-level annotations and do not evaluate on edge platforms.
+On-device training is critical for automotive applications where private information cannot be shared with cloud, and must be computed real-time, generally below 100\,ms end-to-end, to avoid safety-critical delays in decision-making~\cite{shi2022vips}.

-\section{Semi-Automated Pipeline for Labeling Yawn Datasets}
+\section{Semi-Automated Pipeline\\for Labeling Yawn Datasets}